School lessons under difficult conditions

-To gather as many children - who often have been out of school for a long time - as possible for our project, we explain the Syrian parents about the “new” education possibilities.
+To assist as many Syrian children - who often have been out of school for a long time - as possible for our project, we explain the “new” educational possibilities to the Syrian parents.
 In meetings and personal conversations we inform about the curriculum, the different school types, the learning concept and the free transport to school.

 The children get taught by Lebanese and Syrian teaching staff – also refugees – who before got trained by Lebanese teachers.
-Beyond that arche noVa provides training opportunities for the involved teaching staff, like in diversity of methods and pedagogics.
+Beyond that arche noVa provides training opportunities for the involved teaching staff, such as new methodologies.

-Additionally the needy schoolchildren are distributed with free teaching aids, like books and notebooks.
+Besides the compulsory school subjects, social and extracurricular activities are offered, for example a choir.
+Additionally the needy schoolchildren are distributed with free teaching material, like books and notebooks.

 Donate for this project